sensoworks/docs/docs/edge-and-fog/fog/fog-quickstart-guide.md

 ---
 layout: default
-title: Fog getting started guide
+title: Fog quickstart guide
 nav_order: 341
-description: "Fog getting started guide"
+description: "Fog quickstart guide"
 parent: Fog
 grand_parent: Edge/Fog gateway
 has_children: false
 ---

-# Sensoworks Fog gateway getting started guide - Intro
+# Sensoworks Fog gateway quickstart guide - Intro

 This guide is intended to provide a simple example of the functionalities and configuration of the Sensoworks Fog gateway.
 The scenario presented in this guide is depicted below: